MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-network-from-private-to-public.md

 ---
-title: How to network from a private access to public access or Private Link in Azure Database for MySQL
+title: How to Network From a Private Access to Public Access or Private Link in Azure Database for MySQL
 description: Learn about moving an Azure Database for MySQL from private access (virtual network integrated) to public access or a Private Link with the Azure portal.
 author: SudheeshGH
 ms.author: sunaray
 ms.reviewer: maghan
-ms.date: 07/08/2024
+ms.date: 11/27/2024
 ms.service: azure-database-mysql
 ms.subservice: flexible-server
 ms.topic: how-to